zajitschek/metaanalysis/chapters/chapter1.md

 Please have patience with us while we build this online resource - it's brand new and nowhere near finished!
 Apologies if exercises and questions may not work (yet), this is an ongoing project.
-Please check back next week...
+Please check back a little later if things aren't performing as they should...
 Thanks!

 </exercise>